frederic-perez/AmE-dictionary/data/dictionary.md

 __turnkey__ _adj_ :three::hammer: _Turnkey property._
 __turnoff__ _n_ One that causes loss of interest or enthusiasm. _The music was a turnoff._
 __turnout__ _n_ :three::hammer: _The turnout rate._
-__turnover__ _n_ :five: __1__ The amount of money taken by a business in a particular period. _Syn_ (gross) revenue, income, yield _The small retailers made more than 50 percent of their turnover from selling cigarettes._ :es: facturación, volumen de ventas __2__ _football_ In American football, the two events that are officially classified as "turnovers" are fumbles (accidental physical loss of a live ball a player has possession of) or interceptions (passes intended for a member of the passing team, but caught by a member of the opposing team).
+__turnover__ _n_ :five: __1__ The amount of money taken by a business in a particular period. _Syn_ (gross) revenue, income, yield _The small retailers made more than 50 percent of their turnover from selling cigarettes._ :es: facturación, volumen de ventas __2__ _football_ In American football, the two events that are officially classified as “turnovers” are fumbles (accidental physical loss of a live ball a player has possession of) or interceptions (passes intended for a member of the passing team, but caught by a member of the opposing team).
 __turnpike__
 __turnround__
 __turnsole__ :pencil2: